KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 ## [MMM-MinecraftStatus by ralberth](https://github.com/ralberth/MMM-MinecraftStatus)

-1. `.travis.yml`: Change file extention from `.yml` to `.yaml`: <https://yaml.org/faq.html>.
-2. Typo - Found 'Magic Mirror' in file `MMM-MinecraftStatus.js`: Replace it with `MagicMirror²`.
+1. Typo - Found 'Magic Mirror' in file `MMM-MinecraftStatus.js`: Replace it with `MagicMirror²`.
-3. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
+2. Typo - Found 'Magic Mirror' in file `node_helper.js`: Replace it with `MagicMirror²`.
-4. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`
+3. Deprecated - Found 'electron-rebuild' in file `package.json`: Replace it with `@electron/rebuild`

 ## [MMM-MirrorMirrorOnTheWall by joanaz](https://github.com/joanaz/MMM-MirrorMirrorOnTheWall)